Does Buying Website Traffic Work in 2026?

 • Target accomplishment relies on budget.
 You need a sufficient budget to run an ad because paid advertising is all about paying to gain visibility and growth.

 • Customer acquisition cost is higher.
 The cost will be based on the platform, ad type, industry, and specific campaigns.
-However, the cost of acquiring leads is significantly higher than other acquisition channels.
+However, the cost of acquiring leads is significantly higher than that of other acquisition channels.

 Also Read: How Is Ranking Different When Comparing PPC Vs SEO?